Abokhatwa/nlp-sql-generator/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- OpenAI for providing the GPT-4 API
-- Streamlit for the web interface framework
-- Django for the REST API framework
-- The open-source community for various supporting libraries

-## 📞 Support

-For support and questions:
-- Create an issue in the repository
-- Check the documentation in the code comments
-- Review the example queries for guidance

----

 **Note**: This project requires an OpenAI API key to function.
 Make sure to set up your API key in the `.env` file before running the application.